askeing/Slides/git-tips/slides.md

 * `git remote prune {remote-name}`

 Notes: The `git push {remote-name} {local-branch}:{branch-name}` will push the {local-branch} to {remote-name}, but it is renamed to {branch-name}.
 The `git remote prune` will deletes all stale remote-tracking branches under {remote-name}.

+--

+## Checkout PR Locally

+* `git fetch {remote-name} pull/{ID}/head:{branch-name}; git checkout {branch-name}`

+Notes: It will fetch the HEAD of pull request base on ID from remote repository, and create the new branch.
+Then we can switch to this branch.

 ----